Phases of Emergency Management

 The Borough of Pompton Lakes Office of Emergency Management (OEM) is responsible for implementing, reviewing, and updating the Emergency Operating Plan.
 The Emergency Operating Plan (EOP) contains annexes for each borough department delineating what their responsibilities are in the event of an emergency or disaster.
 Where Borough departments cannot provide specific support services, outside agencies, such as the American Red Cross and Salvation Army, are contracted through verbal and written agreements to provide the service needed.

-The Mayor and Council work very closely with OEM to provide the support that is needed to be effective in all phases.
+The OEM Coordinator works closely with the Flood Advisory Board and Non Governmental Organizations (NGO) and to provide the support that is needed to be effective in all phases.